Rectocele Treatment in Melbourne

 • Defecating Proctogram outlines the size of the rectocele, and whether it empties during evacuation.

-Surgical treatment in the form of rectocele repair which can be performed via the vaginal wall (transvaginal repair) or the rectal wall (transrectal) or can be performed by incising tissue between the vagina and rectum and repairing or placing mesh between the vagina and rectum.
+Surgical treatment in the form of rectocele repair can be performed via the vaginal wall (transvaginal repair) or the rectal wall (transrectal) or can be performed by incising tissue between the vagina and rectum and repairing or placing mesh between the vagina and rectum.

 Most series report successful results in up to 80% of cases.